kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md

 *Date of manufacture* of an engine is the date the inspection acceptance records reflect that the engine is complete and meets the FAA approved type design.

 *Derivative engine for emissions certification purposes* means an engine that has the same or similar emissions characteristics as an engine covered by a U.S. type certificate issued under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|14 CFR part 33]].
-These characteristics are specified in §34.48.
+These characteristics are specified in [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.48   Derivative engines for emissions certification purposes.|§34.48]].

 *Emission measurement system* means all of the equipment necessary to transport the emission sample and measure the level of emissions.
 This includes the sample system and the instrumentation system.

 *Engine model* means all commercial aircraft turbine engines which are of the same general series, displacement, and design characteristics and are approved under the same type certificate.

-*Excepted,* as used in §34.9, means an engine that may be produced and sold that does not meet otherwise applicable standards.
-Excepted engines must conform to regulatory conditions specified for an exception in §34.9.
+*Excepted,* as used in [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.9   Exceptions.|§34.9]], means an engine that may be produced and sold that does not meet otherwise applicable standards.
+Excepted engines must conform to regulatory conditions specified for an exception in [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.9   Exceptions.|§34.9]].
 Excepted engines are subject to the standards of this part even though they are not required to comply with the otherwise applicable requirements.
 Engines excepted with respect to certain standards must comply with other standards from which they are not specifically excepted.

-*Exempt* means an engine that does not meet certain applicable standards but may be produced and sold under the terms allowed by a grant of exemption issued pursuant to §34.7 of this part and part 11 of this chapter.
+*Exempt* means an engine that does not meet certain applicable standards but may be produced and sold under the terms allowed by a grant of exemption issued pursuant to [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.7   Exemptions.|§34.7]] of this part and [[Volume 1/B Procedural rules/0011 General rulemaking procedures.md|part 11 of this chapter]].
 Exempted engines must conform to regulatory conditions specified in the exemption as well as other applicable regulations.
 Exempted engines are subject to the standards of this part even though they are not required to comply with the otherwise applicable requirements.
 Engines exempted with respect to certain standards must comply with other standards as a condition of the exemption.

 *Exhaust emissions* means substances emitted into the atmosphere from the exhaust discharge nozzle of an aircraft or aircraft engine.